Shatanjay Sudha

 - City, market context, and whether the decision is lifestyle or investment driven:

-- Expected timeline, flexibility, and family considerations:
+- Expected timeline, mobility, and family considerations:

-- Property or purchase details under consideration:
+- Property, vehicle, or purchase details under consideration:

-- Alternative uses of the same capital:
+- Alternative uses of the same capital and expected opportunity cost:

 Intermediate